 The one room I was able to photograph was this one across the way from the kitchen.
 It contains a fireplace and was apparently used as another cooking room, since the kitchen was tiny.

-Rest of the Hermitage grounds
+Rest of the Hermitage Plantation and Andrew Jackson’s Grave

 The cemetery includes the graves of Jackson, his wife and several of their family members.

 The President’s grave is the center of attention, as you might expect.
+(By the way, while you’re in Nashville, you can stop by the tomb of President James K. Polk as well.

 Jackson’s slave Alfred requested to be buried near his master and was granted his wish.